AkshatM/Scribe/README.md

 # Current Issues

 * The F2 can only be pressed in the document window - it will not work if focus is on the composition or reply window.

-* There are no instructions available at the moment.

-* The code *only* works for composition windows.
 One should ideally focus on the compose or reply window that the user is on, and allow the application to affect that window.

+* Use of this extension does not preserve page formatting.
+This is because of us assigning the result of an `innerText` replacement to `innerHTML`.
+However, iterating through `innerHTML` causes more problems since our regular expression is not configured to be smart.
+Using regex on HTML is bad in any case, which is why we stick to plain text instead.

+* Pressing F2 with existing hyperlinks or images in text changes existing hyperlinks.
+This is a fault in `listener.js` - particularly, we are essentially resetting the `innerHTML` to find all URLs and replace them with anchor tags, _even those that are already in anchor tags_.

 Efforts are being made to resolve all of this.